kitas91/Homework_Assignement_1-/PlaidCaseStudy.md

 | Products: | Description: |
 | -------- | ----------- |
 | Authentication | Retrieve account and routing numbers for ACH* authentication. |
 | Transaction | Clear transaction data going back as far as 24 months.
-Transaction data may include contects such as geolocation, merchant, and category information.
+Transaction data may include contexts such as geolocation, merchant, and category information.
 | Identity | Identity information on file with the bank.
 Reduce fraud by comparing user-submitted data to validate identity.
 | Balance | Check balances in real time to prevent non-sufficient funds fee.
 | Income | Varity employment and income information.
 | Assets | Streamline borrower experiences by verifying assets, including account balanes, transaction histories and account holder identity information.
-|Investments | Access liabilities data for student loans and credit cards.
+|Investments | Gain insight into a user's investment accounts, including account balances, holdings, and transactions.
 |Liabilities | Access liabilities data for student loans and credit cards.

 Authentication: